The Significance of Birthstones: December & Turquoise

 Where is turquoise found and how is it formed?

-The word turquoise dates back to the 13th century, from the French expression pierre tourques which referenced the Turkish stone that was brought to Europe from Turkey.
+The word turquoise dates back to the 13th century, from the French expression ‘pierre tourques’, referencing the stone’s journey from Turkey to Europe.
 Today, the December birthstone is associated with meanings of freshness, femininity, tranquillity, intuition, serenity, creativity, emotional balance, and loyalty.